-To receive the government bursary, you will need at least grade B in A-level in Mathematics (or equivalent qualification or subject knowledge).
-A GCSE in Mathematics (grade 4+) alone will not attract the bursary.
+To receive the government bursary, you will need an A-level in Mathematics.
+A GCSE in Mathematics (grade 5/B+) alone will not attract the bursary.

 To have achieved a standard equivalent to a grade 4 (previously Grade C) or above in the GCSE examinations in English and Science (Biology, Chemistry, Physics or Combined Science).

 To have taken part in a rigorous selection process designed to assess your readiness to train to teach.

 Please note we do NOT accept GCSE Short Courses, GCSE English Literature, GCSE Equivalent Tests from other institutions or organisations, Key Skills Level 2 or Functional Skills Level 2.

 If you unsure please contact our Admissions Department email@example.com for clarification.

 As part of the Department for Education (DfE) ITT compliance, if you are successful you will be required to provide your ORIGINAL certificates to the University of Wolverhampton Admissions Unit.

 We will not accept applicants onto our professional courses who have been unsuccessful on professional courses at other institutions of higher education.

 You will also take part in a rigorous selection process designed to assess your readiness to train to teach.
 Further information regarding the interview process can be found at https://www.wlv.ac.uk/apply/how-to-apply/4---after-youve-applied/subject-specific-applications/.